 We’ve written before about the importance of a cover letter when applying for a job.
-It’s a great way to set yourself apart from other candidates, highlight interesting experience that you might have, and show some of your communication skills that resumes do not convey.
+It’s a great way to set yourself apart from other candidates, highlight interesting experiences that you might have, and show some of your communication skills that resumes do not convey.
 Email cover letters are just as important as their paper counterparts.

 But a bad email cover letter is worse than none at all.

 - Use the hiring manager’s name in your salutation.
 If you don’t know it, use “Dear Hiring Manager.”
-Never “To Whom it May Concern” or “Dear Sir or Madam.”
-Those are too formulaic, awkward and old-fashioned.
+Never “To Whom It May Concern” or “Dear Sir or Madam.”
+Those are too formulaic, awkward, and old-fashioned.

 - Subject Line = Summary.
 Who are you and what role are you writing about?
 Put that information where it can be easily identified.